semgrep/semgrep-docs/docs/deepsemgrep/deepsemgrep-introduction.md

 ### Testing through a demo project

-After enabling Semgrep Pro Engine, you can add a demo project to quickly try out Semgrep Pro Engine.
+After enabling Semgrep Pro Engine, you can add a demo project to quickly try Semgrep Pro Engine.

 <AddDemoProject />